Women's Community Cancer Project Mural

 The Women's Community Cancer Project Mural is an outdoor mural located in Harvard Square in Cambridge, Massachusetts, USA.
 It was created by Somerville, Massachusetts artist and activist Beatrice "Be" Sargent in 1998 and dedicated in 1999.
 The mural is a memorial to twelve women activists who died of cancer.
 It pays tribute to their contributions and those of people currently fighting the environmental causes of cancer.
+The mural can be viewed on the artist's website.

 History

 The Women's Community Cancer Project Mural was co-created by the Women's Community Cancer Project (WCCP) and Be Sargent.
 The WCCP was a grassroots volunteer organization that came together after Susan Shapiro of Lexington, Massachusetts published the article "Cancer as a Feminist Issue" in the newspaper Sojourner: The Women's Forum.
 WCCP's members included women with cancer or histories of cancer as well as friends, family, and care-givers of those with cancer.
 It advocated for new medical, social, and political approaches to cancer—particularly cancers that affect women.
 WCCP was a founding organization of the National Breast Cancer Coalition.
 In 2003, it announced that it would continue its work in coalition with other activist organizations.